 Sometimes side eye evolves into a sort of half-sleep phase for the puppy; the eyes droop and close entirely.
 Pretty clear this is a relaxed dog, and most likely, there is nothing to worry about.
 Sometimes they’ll throw in a wink, just to keep you on your toes.

 Side eye vs. Whale eye

 Side eye should not be confused with what is often called “Whale eye” or “half-moon eye”.
-It’s important to know the difference and to recognize the underlying meaning as they can be worlds apart.
+Knowing the difference and recognizing the underlying meaning is important, as they can be worlds apart.

 Whale eye is when your dog’s eyes are big and round, and you can see considerably more of the eye’s sclera (white part) than normal – the sclera will look like a half-moon.
 This normally indicates a tense or anxious pooch, and rather than be amused (as we often are with side-eye), you should be looking to defuse whatever situation has made your pooch nervous.

 “I’ve seen a look in dogs’ eyes, a quickly vanishing look of amazed contempt, and I am convinced that dogs think humans are nuts.” – John Steinbeck

 What does it mean when your dog gives you side-eye?

 When your dog gives you side-eye, it can mean a few different things.